Antonio Boalis

 In rural Spain it is typical to carry out a "matanza" in any important celebration that takes place during the winter.
 The animal is fed with quality products throughout the year, especially in the last months, coinciding with the fall of the acorn, to then be slaughtered between December and February.

-A part of the pig is cooked and consumed the same day and with the rest sausages are made to be eaten all year round.
-The "matarife" (slaughterer in English) is the person who cuts the neck of the animal while the rest of the group holds it, until it bleeds to death.
-The pig is not given any sedative or anesthesia, as they would remain in its meat.
+A part of the pork is cooked and consumed the same day and with the rest of the meat sausages are made to be eaten all year round.
+The "matarife" (slaughterer in Spanish) is the person who cuts the neck of the animal while the rest of the group holds the creature, until it bleeds to death.
+The pig is not given any sedative or anesthesia, as they would remain in its flesh.
 The grunts that the animal emits during its sacrifice are not easy to forget.

 +